bleroy/3d-junkyard/DecentXL/readme.md

 [<img src="./Media/DecentXL-cable.png" alt="The custom flexible PCB" height="300"/>](./Media/DecentXL-cable.png)

-The connector between the main board and the daughter board is a [0.5mm pitch 10 pin 50mm FFC cable with contacts on the same side](https://www.aliexpress.us/item/3256805404128305.html?spm=a2g0o.order_list.order_list_main.5.1f031802ttMIvh&gatewayAdapt=glo2usa).

 ### Brackets

 The XL keyboard is mounted to the top of the Atari case.
-On the original keyboard, a metal plate has bent parts that extend beyond the PCB or membrane and fit the corresponding screw columns on the top shell of the case.
+On some original keyboards, a metal plate has bent parts that extend beyond the PCB or membrane and fit the corresponding screw columns on the top shell of the case.
+Some models have a pair of metal rails that can be re-used for both modern and vintage versions of the keyboard.
+If your original keyboard had those, then you don't need to print brackets and can just use those rails.

 * [STL file for the left bracket](./Brackets/DecentXL-Left-Bracket.stl)
   ![Left bracket](./Media/DecentXL-Left-Bracket.png)